Mach1Studios/m1-research-blog/content/glossary/existing-formats.md

 Object-based audio is a good example of a spatialisation method that *lends itself* to interactive content, or head-tracked spatial audio.

-**Object-based audio refers to a system that sums together audio-objects at runtime/playtime.** This is a commonly used format that is growing in popularity due to its ability to assemble mixes for different configurations in real time, rather than having to create a new mix for each configuration, as seen in [[1.
-Channel-based]].
+**Object-based audio refers to a system that sums together audio-objects at runtime/playtime.** This is a commonly used format that is growing in popularity due to its ability to assemble mixes for different configurations in real time, rather than having to create a new mix for each configuration, as seen in [Channel-Based](../mixing-terms#channel-based).
 We see this approach used all the time in game audio (game engines function using object-based audio), as well as proprietary systems such as Dolby Atmos #DolbyAtmos.
 Wave-field synthesis (WFS) is also a type of object-based spatialisation, but not one commonly used in the industry.

 **In object-based audio, metadata from your audio format tells your rendering system where objects are and when they play, depending on the audio delivery system you are using.** Object-based audio is easily made interactive, which may sound great (and it is!), but it has inherent tradeoffs.